alephium/docs/docs/dapps/A-Primer-With-The-Desktop-Wallet.md

 a test version of the wallet.
 This is quite simple:

 * Open a terminal
-* Run `git clone https://github.com/alephium/desktop-wallet/tree/walletconnect && cd desktop-wallet && npm install && npm run electron-dev`
+* Run `git clone https://github.com/alephium/desktop-wallet.git  && cd desktop-wallet && git checkout walletconnect && npm install && npm run electron-dev`

 The wallet will open.